djfdyuruiry/cnc-new-construction-options-fix/README.md

 This project aims to provide an out-of-the-box experience that looks and feels like the original games while giving users unprecedented control over customization and enhancements through in-game menus, INI file configuration and Lua scripting.

 > This project is a fork of [Vanilla Conquer](https://github.com/TheAssemblyArmada/Vanilla-Conquer)

+_**Note on GitHub fork networks**: I removed this repo from the `Vanilla Conquer` network as GitHub defaults PRs for this repo to the upstream of the fork, which is annoying.
+This is the only reason I don't have the fork link in place currently.
+I will move it back into the network when GitHub allows setting the default base repo for all new PRs._

 ## ⚠ Under Construction ⚠